ynnxj/quiz-web-app/meatinglogg.md

 # Swift Team Meeting - December 19, 2024

 1. Points display is done.
-2. Decide new Scrum master.
+2. Decide new Scrum master, Malin.

 # Swift Team Meeting - December 20, 2024

-1.
+1. Talked about how to proceed, and details about how to make some functionality, discusses how we are going to work during christmas.
 2.